tuatmcc/mccc-preview/README.md

 ## Why is this project written in JavaScript?

 While Three.js lacks official TypeScript support, the community-maintained `@types/three` library does provide excellent type definitions.
-However, its coverage isn't exhaustive, and many existing examples use JavaScript.
+However, its coverage isn't exhaustive, and many existing examples and documents use JavaScript.

 ## Usage